j2labs/markupupdowndown/README.md

 ## Using it

-Open up `settings.py` and adjust as necessary.
+Create your config by putting the following lines in an `upupdowndown.py` and adjust as necessary.

     src_dir = './src/'
     html_dir = './html/'